sharma-dikshit/calculator-behaviour/subtraction.md

 ## Subtraction of positive and negative number

 - Given : A working calculator.
-- When : Enter a postive number then the minus operator and then a negative number and then press ans.
+- When : Enter a positive number then the minus operator and then a negative number and then press ans.
 - Then : Display the result of the subtraction.